 Today, however, we’re writing mostly for consumers.
 It’s far more important to place keyword-rich phrases in the press release headline and throughout the body copy so the search engines can find the release and pull traffic to it.

-You can start your press release by telling a story of why you wrote the book, or the story of the main character in your novel.
+You can start your book press release by telling a story of why you wrote the book, or the story of the main character in your novel.

 Most of these free services don’t distribute anything.
-They park your press release on their website where—horrors!—you might later learn that it’s right next to a pay-per-click ad bought by one of your competitors.
+They park your book press release on their website where—horrors!—you might later learn that it’s right next to a pay-per-click ad bought by one of your competitors.

 The other problem with free sites is that if you discover a major error in your release, and it’s already on the free site, it’s usually impossible to contact the website owner and make a correction.
 The mistake lives on forever.